mperalt3/healthVisualizer/README.md

 npm run seed
 ```

-- No you can run the app
+- No you can run the app.
+By default it will run on port 3000
 ```
 npm start
 ```